weiaicunzai/Awesome---2D-Semantic-Segmentation/README.md

-## Chanllenge: How to capturing multi-scale context
+## Chanllenge: How to capturing multi-scale context (or multi-scale objects features)

 ### DeepLab-CRF
 TPAMI